equilibrium999/school-cap/README.md

 3. Execute the command `npm install`to install the relevant NPM packages
 4. Execute the command `npm run build` to trigger a clean build of the project
 5. Execute the command `npm run deploy` to deploy in the local sqlite database
+6. Execute the command `cds watch`  to test and modify files and automaticaly restart the server locally

+or

 6. Execute the command `npm start` to startup the project locally

 You can now access the services via